Pura Kehen: Temple layout

 The middle sanctum (jaba tengah) is accessed via a candi bentar gateway.
 The middle sanctum acts as a transitional area between the outer sanctum and the inner sanctum.
 Several shrines (pelinggih) are located in the middle sanctum.
-Other southwest side of the middle sanctum, the perantenan area, is used as a place to prepare ceremonial offerings.
+The other southwest side of the middle sanctum, the perantenan area, is used as a place to prepare ceremonial offerings.

 The uppermost inner sanctum (jero) is the most sacred courtyard of the Balinese temple.
 The courtyard features an 11-tiered meru tower, the most sacred shrine of the Pura Kehen dedicated to the God that protects the temple.
 A padmasana lotus shrine is also located in this courtyard, dedicated to the highest Hindu Trimurti of Brahma, Shiva and Vishnu.
-Several other shrines surround the main meru tower, dedicated to the gods of the local geography e.g. the mountain gods.
+Several other shrines surround the main meru tower, dedicated to the gods of the local geography, for example, the mountain gods.
 Porcelain plates decorate the wall below the inner sanctum.
 Some of these depict a scene of rural England, with a watermill and a coach drawn by four horses.

 Rituals

 The major Balinese feast of Pagerwesi was held once every six months at the full moon of the Rabu Kliwon Wuku Sinta day to honor Hyang Widhi and His manifestations.

 Another major feast, the Ngusaba Dewa or Karya Agung Bhatara Turun Kabeh, is held on Purnama Kalima (early November) on the Saniscara Pon Wuku Sinta day.

-Other smaller feasts held at Pura Kehen are ceremonies to honor other gods e.g. Saraswati, Ulian Sugimanik, Purnama, Tilem, Kajeng Kliwon and Buda Kliwon.
+Other smaller feasts held at Pura Kehen are ceremonies to honor other gods, for example, Saraswati, Ulian Sugimanik, Purnama, Tilem, Kajeng Kliwon, and Buda Kliwon.